-It's a really simple thing to implement into your potty training routine - simply add a sticker to the chart each time your child uses the potty.
+It's easy to implement into your potty training routine - simply add a sticker to the chart each time your child uses the potty.

 Benefits of using a potty training chart

-There are benefits of using potty training charts both for you and for your little one:
+There are four main benefits of using potty training charts both for you and for your little one:

-The stickers could well help your tot get a bit more excited about the potty training process.
+The stickers could help your tot to get a bit more excited about the potty training process.

 A visual reward system motivates the trainee.